ma16/rpio/cc/Console/Pwm/README.md

 ## Summary

-For details refer to §9 in BCM2835 ARM Peripherals: Pulse Width Modulator.
+For details refer to [BCM2835 ARM Peripherals](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf): Pulse Width Modulator (§9).

 The peripheral may either operate as pulse-width-modulator (PWM) or as a generic bit-stream-serializer (BSS).
 Two output channels are available.
 There is a FIFO to buffer incoming values.
 DMA is supported.
 The clock-pulse is configurable.